willfletch1/fletcher/README.md

 Fletcher [-h] -f FILENAME -r RESIDUES -d DISTANCE

 The program will try to find a list of residues within a fixed distance from the centre of mass.
-Concept: Federico Sabbaddin & Jon Agirre, University of York, UK.
+Concept: Federico Sabbadin & Jon Agirre, University of York, UK.

 Required arguments: